 - Parents who believe in spanking are 4-9 times more likely to abuse their children.

-- Sign up for the NoSpank Challenge to learn developmentally appropriate alternatives to spanking, yelling, isolation, coercion, & threats.
+- Read and watch the FREE resources here in the NoSpank Challenge to learn developmentally appropriate alternatives to spanking, yelling, isolation, coercion, & threats.

-- Contact The U.S. Alliance to End The Hitting of Children to find out how you can help end the legalized hitting of students in your state.
+- Become an Ambassador for Children through the The U.S. Alliance to End The Hitting of Children to help end the legalized hitting of children students in your state.